Guanidinoacetate N-methyltransferase

-Thus, the two substrates of this enzyme are S-adenosyl methionine and guanidinoacetate, whereas its two products are S-adenosylhomocysteine and creatine.
+This is a methylation reaction in which glycocyamine is converted to creatine.
+The methyl group comes from the cofactor, S-adenosyl methionine (SAM), which loses its methyl group and becomes S-adenosyl-L-homocysteine (SAH).

 This enzyme belongs to the family of transferases, specifically those transferring one-carbon group methyltransferases.
 The systematic name of this enzyme class is S-adenosyl-L-methionine:N-guanidinoacetate methyltransferase.
 Other names in common use include GA methylpherase, guanidinoacetate methyltransferase, guanidinoacetate transmethylase, methionine-guanidinoacetic transmethylase, and guanidoacetate methyltransferase.
-This enzyme participates in glycine, serine and threonine metabolism and arginine and proline metabolism.
+It participates in the metabolism of amino acids.

-The protein encoded by this gene is a methyltransferase that converts guanidoacetate to creatine, using S-adenosylmethionine as the methyl donor.
-Defects in this gene have been implicated in neurologic syndromes and muscular hypotonia, probably due to creatine deficiency and accumulation of guanidinoacetate in the brain of affected individuals.
+Defects in the gene which encodes this protein have been implicated in neurologic syndromes and muscular hypotonia, probably due to creatine deficiency and accumulation of guanidinoacetate in the brain of affected individuals.
 Two transcript variants encoding different isoforms have been described for this gene.